upscale-project/ridecore-si-checking/README.md

 `CoSA --problems cosa/single.txt`

-will run checks for properties related to all instructions of the RIDECORE ISA that are currently supported.
+runs checks for properties related to all instructions of the RIDECORE ISA that are currently supported.

+List of files:

+* `./cosa/single.txt`: CoSA problem file with single instruction properties.

+* `./inst_constraint.sv`: opcode constraints for RIDECORE ISA.

+* `./cosa/init.ssts`: state counter.

+* `./cosa/reset_procedure.ets`: setting reset signal.

+* `./cosa/state_copy.ssts`: copying operands of instruction.

+* `./cosa/nop_m.ssts`: holding instruction at a NOP at certain state.

+* `./testing-workflow/run-si-tests.sh`: automated testing workflow (see below).

 # Automated testing of single instruction checking

-We implemented an automated workflow to test the correctness of our implementation of single instruction checking.
+We implemented an automated approach to test the correctness of our implementation of single instruction checking.
 This workflow is based on injecting predefined single instruction bugs into the RIDECORE Verilog sources.
 See the related [README](testing-workflow/README.md)